AI Ready Analyzer Logo

 • Metadata Tagging: Even in a "chunked" world, we often attach SQL-like metadata (e.g., created_at, author) to the chunks to allow for hybrid filtering.

-Layer 1: The SQL Filter (The "Bouncer")
+Layer 1: SQL Filter

-Layer 2: The Metadata Anchor (The "ID Card")
+Layer 2: Metadata Anchor

-• Why: When the AI eventually finds a "chunk," it needs to know exactly which SQL row that chunk came from so it can verify the date or check user permissions.
+While the text is still in your relational database, attach metadata: a source_id, department_tag, and last_updated_at.
+When the AI finds a chunk, it needs to know exactly which SQL row that chunk came from so it can verify the date or check user permissions.

-Layer 3: The Chunking Engine (The "Transformation")
+Layer 3: Chunking

 The Workflow: From Row to Vector